MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ```
 ##### Description:
 This message instructs the Node to perform a payables scan, a pending-payables scan, or a receivables scan, depending
 on the `name` parameter.
-This will be an extra, additional scan will not affect the Node's regular schedule of
+This will be an extra, additional scan and will not affect the Node's regular schedule of
 autonomous scans, if any, except that it's possible that it may delay a regular autonomous scan if the Node is busy
 with your scan when the autonomous scan is scheduled.